ECMA-262-3 in detail. Chapter 5. Functions.

 Here also implementation has the right to join objects x and y (and to use one object) because functions physically (including their internal [[Scope]] property) are not distinguishable.
 Therefore, the functions created via Function constructor always require more memory resources.

 The pseudo-code of function creation algorithm (except steps with joined objects) is described below.
-This description helps to understand more in detail what function objects are in ECMAScript.
-The algorithm is fair for all function types.
+This description helps to understand in more detail which function objects exist in ECMAScript.
+The algorithm is identical for all function types.

 F = new NativeObject();